turbot/steampipe-plugin-snowflake/docs/index.md

   # If not mentioned will use the default role for the User
   # role = "ACCOUNTADMIN"

-  # Authentication to snowflake can be done in three ways
+  # Authentication to snowflake can be done in below ways
   # 1. Using Password
-  # 2. Key Based Authentication
+  # 2. Key Pair Authentication
-  # 3. OAuth Based Authentication
+  # 3. OAuth Access Token
+  # 4. OAuth Refresh Token

   # 1.1 Authentication using password
   # The password for your Snowflake Account